jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tutorial.rst

     $vgf_dump --input maxpool.vgf --output scenario.json --scenario-template

 .. note::
-   For more information about VGF Library and the VGF Dump Tool, see: :ref:`ML SDK VGF Library`.
+   For more information about VGF Library and the VGF Dump Tool, see: :ref:`ML SDK VGF Library`

 4. The generated :code:`scenario.json` file contains placeholder names for input and output bindings for the scenario.
 You must replace these names with the actual input and output filenames that will be used when executing the scenario.
 In the example :code:`scenario.json` file generated in the preceding step:

    a.
 Replace the name TEMPLATE_PATH_TENSOR_INPUT_0 with the actual input file :code:`input-0.npy`.

    b.
 Replace the name TEMPLATE_PATH_TENSOR_OUTPUT_0 with the actual output filename :code:`output-0.npy`.

 .. note::
-    For more information about the test description format, see: :ref:`JSON Test Description Specification`.
+    For more information about the test description format, see:
+    :ref:`JSON Test Description Specification`.

 5. Run the ML SDK Scenario Runner on the Emulation Layer: